regulaforensics/terraform-gcp-regulaforensics-demo/readme.md

   terraform apply
 ```

-## Optional.
-Custom Helm values
+## Optional: Custom Helm values

 ### Custom values for docreader chart

-If you are about to deploy docreader Helm chart with custom values:
+If you are deploying the docreader Helm chart with custom values:

-- create **values.yml** in the folder named by application (i.e. values/docreader/values.yml)
+- Create a **values.yml** file in a folder named after the application (for example, values/docreader/values.yml).
-- pass the file location to the `template_file` of `data source` block:
+- Pass the file location to the `template_file` of `data source` block:
 ```hcl
 data "template_file" "docreader_values" {
   template = file("${path.module}/values/docreader/values.yml")
 }
 ```

-### Custom values for faceapi chart
+### Custom values for the faceapi chart

-If you are about to deploy the faceapi Helm chart with custom values:
+If you are deploying the faceapi Helm chart with custom values:

-- create **values.yml** in the folder named by application (i.e. values/faceapi/values.yml)
+- Create a **values.yml** file in a folder named after the application (for example, values/faceapi/values.yml).
-- pass the file location to the `template_file` of `data source` block:
+- Pass the file location to the `template_file` of `data source` block:
 ```hcl
 data "template_file" "faceapi_values" {
   template = file("${path.module}/values/faceapi/values.yml")